-The Internal Audit function operates in accordance with the internationally recognised professional standards promulgated by the Institute of Internal Audit.
-The UK Internal Audit function also subscribes to the Chartered Institute of Internal Audit (UK)'s code of practice for internal audit in financial services.
+The Internal Audit function operates in accordance with the Institute of Internal Audit's internationally recognised professional standards.
+The UK Internal Audit function also observes the Chartered Institute of Internal Audit (UK)'s code of practice for internal audit in financial services.